Shadow Pauli Flow: Characterising Determinism in MBQCs involving Pauli Measurements: Proof of lemma

 Thanks to Equation~\ref{eq:useless}, we have

 Moreover, since $\lambda_v = \{P_v,Q_v\}$, we have $\lambda_v^\perp Q = \pm i P$.
 Thus,

 As a consequence,

-Hence, when $v\in A^u$, it can absorb, up to a global phase, one of the Pauli operator of the plane $\lambda_v$.
-Combined with equation~\ref{eq:useless2}, any Pauli operator on such a vertex $v\in A^u$ can be absorbed, and we get Eq~\ref{eq:useless3}: for any one-qubit Pauli operator $L_v$, and any multi-qubit Pauli operator $R$, $\exists \theta$ s.t.
+Hence, as $\ana_{p,\prec}(v)\neq \emptyset$, it can absorb, up to a global phase, one of the Pauli operators of the plane $\lambda_v$.
+Combined with equation~\ref{eq:useless2}, any Pauli operator on such a vertex $v$ can be absorbed, and we get Eq~\ref{eq:useless3}: for any one-qubit Pauli operator $L_v$, and any multi-qubit Pauli operator $R$, $\exists \theta$ s.t.